killahdon/wakanda-studio/installation.md

 Let’s say we want to create an Android app with Ionic2.

-To do that, we're going to use the studio, and click on "Create a new solution":
+To do that, we're going to open the studio, (add studio icon here) and click on "Create a new solution": (entourer le bouton sur l'image)

 <img src="img/hp-initial.png"/>